Your valuable support

 how the home is encouraging them to do some coursework and revision.
 Students often say that

-a useful study technique is chatting through what they’ve learnt with a family member.
+a helpful study technique is chatting about what they’ve learnt with a family member.
 It doesn’t

 matter if they haven’t learnt the subject, because by chatting it through, they realise what